juliamrch/automated-sites/README.md

 ### Why this repo

-For people who do a lot of demo and are lazy like me 🫵
+For people who do a lot of demos and are lazy like me 🫵

 ## ⚙️ How it works